-HPE343: SPORTS PSYCHOLOGY
+HPE343/PSY343: SPORTS PSYCHOLOGY

 This course covers various psychological principles associated with sport.
 Discussion will consist of psychological variables which can hinder athletic performance as well as variables which can enhance performance.
 Class content will also illustrate numerous psychological techniques which can enhance performance.
-Cannot be taken until the student has been formally admitted to the Teacher Education Program (successfully completed TESA 1, 2, and 3).
+Cannot be taken until the student has been formally admitted to the Teacher Education Program (successfully completed TESA 1, 2, and 3) OR is pursuing the Minor in Psychology and has completed PSY 123 with a grade of C or better.